-Services are available in most parts of the state for people who agree to isolate or quarantine at home but need help doing so.
+Services are available in most parts of the state for people who agree to isolate at home but need help doing so.

 Better Health Together serves as the Care Connect Washington Hub for Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties.

 HealthierHere serves as the Care Connect Washington Hub for King County.

 North Central Region

-DOH is currently coordinating services for this region.
-Effective July 1, 2022, Action Health Partners will serve as the Care Connect Washington Hub for Chelan, Douglas, Grant and Okanogan counties.
+Action Health Partners serves as the Care Connect Washington Hub for Chelan, Douglas, Grant, and Okanogan counties.

 North Sound Accountable Community of Health serves as the Care Connect Washington Hub for Island, San Juan, Skagit, Snohomish, and Whatcom counties.